FC Villa Clara: Overview

 The club, mostly playing in Santa Clara at Estadio Augusto César Sandino, and representing the city and the whole province, is legally based in the village of Zulueta and plays some matches at the Camilo Cienfuegos Stadium.
 Next to the Camilo Cienfuegos stadium is a smaller football field for the public.
+They have also played matches at the EIDE Hector Ruiz Perez (School for Sports Initiation).